cjdrake/pyeda/doc/source/sudoku.rst

 Finding the Solution
 ====================

-Without further do,
+Without further ado,
-let's use PyEDA's built-in DPLL SAT solver to crunch the numbers.
+let's use the `PicoSAT <http://fmv.jku.at/picosat>`_ fast SAT solver to crunch the numbers.

 ::